-If you want to join the 3.7 million small businesses the SBA said accounted for 99.2% of California businesses in 2016, there are some hoops you will have to jump through first.
-Sure, starting a business can be intimidating, but if you take it step by step, you will be up and running in no time.
+If you want to join the 3.7 million small businesses the SBA said accounted for 99.2% of California businesses; there are some hoops you will have to jump through first.
+Sure, starting a business in California can be intimidating, but if you take it step-by-step, you will be up and running in no time.

 Here we will break down the steps you’ll need to follow and share advice from business owners who know the ropes.
-From writing a business plan to getting the financing you need, here’s how you get your business started in “The Golden State.”
+From writing a business plan to getting the financing you need, this article explains how you get your business started in “The Golden State,” whether it’s a one-person operation running out of your home or a larger operation in a leased office.

 Prepare a business plan